My Traumatic First Birthing Experience Led Me To Embrace Honesty In Motherhood

 My traumatic birth took a serious toll on me and recovery was difficult.
 I had postpartum anxiety — something I didn’t even know existed before, I had only heard of postpartum depression.
 I was having panic attacks during those early days, too.
 Recovery is both a physical and mental battle; you’re trying to heal from this incredible shock to your body all while taking care of a baby that is completely dependent on you.

-Enocha wears a Keama dress; Hanifa shoes, $369, available at hanifa.co; DM Jewelry Designs earrings.
+Enocha wears a Keama dress; Hanifa shoes, DM Jewellery Designs earrings.
 London wears a Keama dress.

 It wasn’t until around the six-month mark that I had established any type of solid routine and a full year until I felt somewhat like my normal self again.